-- obtained an understanding of management's impairment assessment process; - reviewed the robustness of management's budgeting process by comparing the actual financial results against previous projections; - assessed the valuation method used by management and evaluated the key assumptions used in the impairment analysis, in particular the discount rates, long-term growth rates and budgeted revenue; - involved our internal valuation specialists to assist us in evaluating the reasonableness of discount rates and long-term growth rates used; - evaluated the reasonableness of budgeted revenue by comparing the actual revenue achieved in the past against previous projections and discussing with management to understand the rationale for the variances; and - reviewed management's analysis of the sensitivity of the value-in-use calculations to reasonably possible changes in the key assumptions.
+- obtained an understanding of management's impairment assessment process and how management has considered the impact of the COVID-19 pandemic on the underlying key assumptions; - reviewed the robustness of management's budgeting process by comparing the actual financial results against previous projections; - assessed the valuation method used by management and evaluated the key assumptions used in the impairment analysis, in particular the discount rates, long-term growth rates and budgeted revenue; - involved our internal valuation specialists to assist us in evaluating the reasonableness of discount rates and long-term growth rates used by comparing to relevant market data and historical trends; - evaluated the reasonableness of budgeted revenue by comparing the actual revenue achieved in the past against previous projections with further consideration of management's business development plans and current market conditions as well as discussion with management to understand the rationale for the variances; and - reviewed management's analysis of the sensitivity of the value-in-use calculations to reasonably possible changes in the key assumptions.

-The Group's disclosures relating to goodwill and investments in subsidiaries are included in Notes 15 and 16 to the financial statements respectively.
+The Group's disclosures relating to goodwill and investments in subsidiaries are included in Notes 14 and 15 to the financial statements respectively.